National Ensigns of British North America and the Dominion of Canada

 In 1917, during World War I, the Canadian Expeditionary Force raised this Canadian Red Ensign (popularly known at that time as the "Canadian Flag") on Vimy Ridge, not the Union Jack, even though all Commonwealth forces were technically British during the War.
 Canada was also signatories of the Versailles Treaty and charter members of the League of Nations, both under this Canadian Red Ensign.
 Through out this period, widespread use of this flag on land continued on Canadian government buildings. http://www.loeser.us/flags/canada.html

-While the soldiers died for and under the Union Jack, and this flag was outdated by at least 20 years, at least it's a start...
+Whilst the soldiers died for and under the Union Jack, and this flag was outdated by at least 20 years, at least it's a start...

 At the 1936 dedication ceremony and in 1998

-Back ten years later, this time to see the real flag honoured:
+Back ten years later, this time to see the real flag honoured

 Vimy LOL 2697 carrying the Canadian Red Ensign (described on its site as "of 1917") displayed in Remembrance Day commemorations honouring all Orange Brothers who gave the supreme sacrifice at Vimy Ridge.